Modern Slavery Statement

 Further Steps

-We will also look to train our staff in identifying modern slavery or human trafficking and include modern slavery within our induction process for all new employees.
+- We will also look to train our employees in identifying modern slavery or human trafficking and include modern slavery within our induction process for all new employees.

-We will act promptly where an issue with compliance with this statement has been flagged or identified.
+- We will act promptly where an issue with compliance with this Policy Statement has been flagged or identified.

-We will not knowingly support or deal with any business that are involved with slavery or human trafficking, and we undertake responsibility for implementing this Policy Statement and its objectives.
-Subsequently, any employee who breaches this policy will face disciplinary action, which may result in dismissal for misconduct or gross misconduct.
-We also reserve the right to terminate our relationship with other individuals and organisations that may be working on our behalf, if they breach this policy statement.
+Any employee who breaches our Anti-Slavery and Human Trafficking Policy will face disciplinary action, which may result in dismissal for misconduct or gross misconduct.
+We also reserve the right to terminate our relationship with other individuals and organisations that may be working on our behalf, if they breach our Policy.